-(Butelli et al. 2008) reported that CHI activity approximately doubled in the turn/ripe state.
+(Butelli et al. 2008)) reported that CHI activity approximately doubled in the turn/ripe state.
 Compared with PAL activity upregulated by DR, this increase in CHI activity is insufficient to fully reap the benefits of an upregulated PAL.
 Luo (2008) reported a similar situation that the content of rutin and kaempferol rutinoside showed no obvious differences between them even though the AtMYB12 gene upregulated F3’H to move the flux from dihydrokaempferol to dihydroquercetin (Figure 1).
 In our experiment, the flavonol rutin is the most abundant flavonol in all wild type, CHI, DR, and CHI/DR lines.
 DR upregulates F3’5’H, which converts dihydrokaempferol to dihydromyricetin.
 This causes a competition between rutin production and anthocyanin production.
 Dihydrokaempferol is a common substrate of FLS, F3’H, and F3’5’H (Fig 1).
 Despite the competition for the common substrate, the DR and CHI/DR lines exhibit the highest rutin content compared with other flavonols, which suggests that CHI overexpression provides more than enough substrate for one enzyme to fully utilize.
 One of the main anthocyanins in the DR lines is a delphinidin type of which the precursor is dihydromyricetin (Butelli et al. 2008).
 Bovy et al. (2002) reported that in Solanaceous species, DFR prefers dihydromyricetin and will not utilize dihydrokaempferol as a substrate.
 Dihydromyricetin is the precursor to the delphididin-type anthocyanins located far upstream along the flavonoid pathway and utilizes DFR to move in that direction.
 This indicates that, while F3’5’H activity drastically increases anthocyanin production by providing ample substrate, its activity is not so high that all dihydrokampferol is converted to dihydromyricetin.
 Thus, there is still enough substrate available to be converted to dihydroquercetin and eventually rutin, which suggests that CHI overexpression provides ample substrate for significant increases in both flavonoid and anthocyanin production.
 We used an ethanol/methanol solution to measure antioxidant activity.
 The water extraction property of flavonoids poorly reflects the effect of rutin on antioxidant activity because rutin is insoluble in water.
 The wild type, and transgenic tomatos are a good source of lycopene and exhibit strong antioxidant activity (Ozkan et al. 2012).
 Lycopene, including β-carotenoid, is hydrophobic, unlike most flavonoids.
 The lycopene content in all wild and transgenic lines exhibited no significant differences, implying that intrinsic antioxidant activity in tomatoes remains intact even if when achieving a substantial increase in soluble flavonols and anthocyanin.

 Several strategies have previously been reported for increasing flavonoid content.
 Until now, all attempts to increase flavonoid levels have focused on one flavonol or anthocyanin end products.
 Lc/C1 ectopic expression does not upregulate the CHI and PAL genes, but it results in a moderate increase in both flavonol and anthocyanin (Bovy et al. 2002).
 DR upregulation only led to increased anthocyanin content (Butelli et al. 2008).
 AtMBY12 upregulates the genes that are necessary for flavonol production, except for DFR, which is the first step in anthocyanin production and results in increased flavonol production.
 By adding CHI to DR expressing tomato plants we achieved an increase in anthocyanin and total flavonol content by alleviating a major bottleneck and providing ample substrate for the increased production of both.
 Combining CHI and DR, all three genes to maximize the capacity of CHI results in 2 fold increase in both peel and flesh in DR only tomato without the expense of flavonol content which is competing for common precursor.

+Author’s contribution WL conceived the study, planned experiments, performed experiments and collected data.
+WL and JL wrote the manuscript.
+WL and JL analyzed the data, and edited the manuscript.

+Acknowledgments The research was supported by XXXX?